 The Importance of Ongoing Sanitization in Our Society

-At Germinator Mobile Sanitizing, we've made it our mission to provide both residential and commercial consumers with a better, more effective way to sanitize.
-We are a mobile sanitizing solution that brings a two-step process straight to the consumer.
-If you are looking for a safe, natural way to rid any surface in your home or business of harmful germs, allergen or odors, the Germinator technology is the answer.
+At Germinator, we've made it our mission to provide both residential and commercial consumers with a powerful way to sanitize and disinfect.
+We are a mobile sanitizing and disinfecting solution that brings a patent-pending process straight to the consumer.

 Mobile Sanitizing for Convenience and Peace of Mind

 Are you ready to take sanitizing to another level?
-To learn more about how to get Germinator Mobile Sanitizing to your location, call use at (806) 771-4856
+To learn more about how to get Germinator to your location, call use at (806) 771-4856

 or fill out the form here on our website.
 We're always happy to answer any questions you have regarding our company or how you can get a safer sanitizing option in your home, business, school system, or medical facility.